 An alternative mode for Safari filtering, it unblocks ads everywhere except for the specified websites from the list.
 Disabled by default.

 Aside from unlocking DNS filtering, it grants access to Advanced settings.
 We don't recommend messing with those, unless you know what you're doing or you have consulted with technical support first.

 Clears all statistical data, such as number of requests, etc.

-No matter how hard you try, sometimes things go off the rails.
-Use this option to contact support, report a missed ad (although we advise to use the Assistant for your own convenience), export logs or to make a feature request.
+Use this option to contact support, report a missed ad (although we advise to use the Assistant or AdGuard's Safari Web extension for your own convenience), export logs or to make a feature request.

 Contains the current version of the app and an assortment of rarely needed options and links.